-- C.112C.109 Before an accredited person can receive a CDR consumer's CDR data from a data holder, the consumer must authorise the data holder to disclose the particular data to that accredited person. - C.113C.110 After receiving a CDR consumer data request, the data holder must seek the consumer's authorisation for required or voluntary consumer data in accordance with Division 4.4 of the CDR Rules and the data standards, unless an exception applies. - C.114C.111 For requests that relate to joint accounts, in some cases, the data holder might need to seek an authorisation (known as an 'approval') from the other joint account holder/sholders, in addition to the authorisation provided by the requesting CDR consumer through its accredited person request service and in accordance with the data standards, unless an exception applies.
+- C.109 Before an accredited person can receive a CDR consumer's CDR data from a data holder, the consumer must authorise the data holder to disclose the particular data to that accredited person. - C.110 After receiving a CDR consumer data request, the data holder must seek the consumer's authorisation for required or voluntary consumer data in accordance with Division 4.4 of the CDR Rules and the data standards, unless an exception applies. - C.111 For requests that relate to joint accounts, in some cases, the data holder might need to seek an 'approval' from other joint account holders, in addition to the authorisation provided by the requesting CDR consumer .

-C.115C.112 Once a data holder has received this authorisation it:
+C.112 Once a data holder has received this authorisation it: